remix-run/remix/docs/api/conventions.md

 #### Returning Response Instances

-When you return a plain object, Remix turns it into a [Fetch Response][response].
+The `json` helper turns a plain JavaScript object into a [Fetch Response][response].
 This means you can return them yourself, too.

 ```ts
 export const loader: LoaderFunction = async () => {